Stewed Meyer Lemons for Yogurt Bowls

 • Cook for 15-20 minutes, squeezing the reserved half of lemon about 10 minutes into cooking.

-• Serve over greek yogurt with granola.
+• Serve over Greek yogurt with granola.

 Nutrition

-Serving: 1bowlCalories: 62kcalCarbohydrates: 16gProtein: 0.2gFat: 1gSaturated Fat: 0.3gPolyunsaturated Fat: 0.01gMonounsaturated Fat: 0.03gSodium: 2mgPotassium: 53mgFiber: 0.3gSugar: 13gVitamin A: 4IUVitamin C: 19mgCalcium: 6mgIron: 0.1mg
+Serving: 1 bowlCalories: 61kcalCarbohydrates: 16gProtein: 0.2gFat: 1gSaturated Fat: 0.3gPolyunsaturated Fat: 0.01gMonounsaturated Fat: 0.03gSodium: 2mgPotassium: 50mgFiber: 0.3gSugar: 13gVitamin A: 4IUVitamin C: 17mgCalcium: 6mgIron: 0.1mg

 Tried this recipe?Let us know how it was!